Lewis's trilemma

 Lewis's trilemma is an apologetic argument traditionally used to argue for the divinity of Jesus by postulating that the only alternatives were that he was evil or mad.
 One version was popularised by University of Oxford literary scholar and writer C. S. Lewis in a BBC radio talk and in his writings.
 It is sometimes described as the "Lunatic, Liar, or Lord", or "Mad, Bad, or God" argument.
 It takes the form of a trilemma — a choice among three options, each of which is in some way difficult to accept.

-This argument is very popular with Christian apologists, but some theologians and biblical scholars do not believe that Jesus claimed to be God.
+A form of the argument can be found as early as 1846, and many other versions of the argument preceded Lewis's formulation in the 1940s.
+The argument has played an important part in Christian apologetics.
+Criticisms of the argument have included that it relies on the assumption that Jesus claimed to be God, while biblical scholars who wrote books about the historical Jesus "one thing they all agree on: Jesus did not spend his ministry declaring himself to be divine", and that it is logically unsound since it presents an incomplete set of options.

 History

 This argument has been used in various forms throughout church history.
-It was used by the American preacher Mark Hopkins in his book Lectures on the Evidences of Christianity (1846), based on lectures delivered in 1844.
-Another early use of this approach was by the Scots preacher "Rabbi" John Duncan (1796–1870), around 1859–60:
+It was used by the American preacher Mark Hopkins in Lectures on the Evidences of Christianity (1846), a book based on lectures delivered in 1844.
+Another early use of this approach was by the Scottish preacher "Rabbi" John Duncan (1796–1870), around 1859–1860.
+He stated:

-Christ either deceived mankind by conscious fraud, or He was Himself deluded and self-deceived, or He was Divine.
+"Christ either deceived mankind by conscious fraud, or He was Himself deluded and self-deceived, or He was Divine.
 There is no getting out of this trilemma.
-It is inexorable.
+It is inexorable."

+J. Gresham Machen used a similar line of argument in fifth chapter of his famous work Christianity and Liberalism (1923).
+There, Machen says:

+"The real trouble is that the lofty claim of Jesus, if ... the claim was unjustified, places a moral stain upon Jesus' character.
+What shall be thought of a human being who lapsed so far from the path of humility and sanity as to believe the eternal destinies of the world were committed into his hands?
+The truth is that if Jesus be merely an example, he is not a worthy example for he claimed to be far more."

-Others who used this approach included N. P. Williams, Reuben Archer Torrey (1856–1928) and W. E. Biederwolf (1867–1939).
-The writer G.K.
-Chesterton used something similar to the trilemma in his book, The Everlasting Man (1925), which Lewis cited in 1962 as the second book that most influenced him.
+Others who used this approach included N. P. Williams, R. A. Torrey, and W. E. Biederwolf.
+The writer G. K. Chesterton used something similar to the trilemma in his book, The Everlasting Man (1925), which Lewis cited in 1962 as the second book that most influenced him.